paralysis symptoma and causes

 4. Paraplegia

-Spinal Cord Injury (SCI) as a Common Cause
+Spinal Cord Injury (SCI) as a common factor

 5. Quadriplegia (Tetraplegia)

-Challenges in Daily Living and Specialized Care Needs
+Resilience in Daily Bottlenecks and Specialized Care Aspects.

 6. Facial Paralysis